-Your body might sabatoging your career.
+Your body might be sabotaging your career.
 Not on purpose, your heart’s in the right place.
 In fact, you’ve mastered the basics.
 You’re way past avoiding eye contact, wussy handshakes, and the proverbial fig leaf arms.
-Beware of 3 more subtle nonverbal cues that I see seriously damage credibility.
+Beware of 3 more subtle nonverbal communication mistakes that can seriously damage your credibility.

 “I speak two languages, Body and English”-Mae West

 Making Yourself Small